 Standalone sensors will also release on 6 December and sell for US$79 apiece, but it brings the full cost of the experience ahead of the Vive, which comes with all the sensors and controllers you need right out of the box.
 Still, it means that the two big PC-based VR systems will be pretty well equal when it comes to tech and capabilities.

 3) The low-end is getting lower

-If you haven't made the VR leap because you have an older PC or you don't want to buy an almost RM6000-or-so box to run the headset, you're in luck: Oculus just dropped the minimum specs needed to run VR games on the Rift.
+If you haven't made the VR leap because you have an older PC or you don't want to buy a £1000-or-so box to run the headset, you're in luck: Oculus just dropped the minimum specs needed to run VR games on the Rift.
 And even laptops are invited.